 Liquid waste disposal to sinks, drains and surface water

 Liquid waste disposal to sinks and drains is regulated by a Trade Effluent Consent.
 This contains certain conditions and prohibitions that must be complied with.

 Liquid waste disposed of to sinks should not contain:

 grease or oil

-toxic chemicals - Chemicals that have an LD50 less than 500 mg/kg or are identified as carcinogenic, mutagenic, or tetratogenic.
+toxic chemicals − chemicals that have an LD50 less than 500 mg/kg or are identified as carcinogenic, mutagenic, or teratogenic

 prohibited substances as defined by the Trade Effluent Consent.
-A full list is included in here.
+Read the full list of prohibited substances.